Dear Critics of Pitch Alteration: Stop Overhyping It

 Another song where its use doesn’t bother me much is the Weeknd’s “Blinding Lights”, partly because the dude’s obviously got a phenomenal voice and great technique, partly because it’s only heavily employed on the chorus, and partly because it just kinda fits the song’s style (if it had been an actual ’80s song, they’d probably have used a vocoder for those parts).

 (Aside: “Blinding Lights” finally led me to accept that Max Martin, who coproduced it and cowrote it, is a genius.
 Not all his work is to my taste, but he’s clearly one of the most skilled pop craftsmen to emerge since… Prince?
-The only pop songwriters I can think of since the ’80s who might be on the same level are Ren and T-Pain.)
+Ren, Ejae, and T-Pain⁽¹⁾ are the only others I can think of since the ’80s who might be on the same level.)

-But back to my point: people overestimate how much pitch alteration can do.
-You can’t just push a button and make bad singing into good singing.
+People overestimate how much pitch alteration does.
+You can’t just push a button and turn Florence Foster Jenkins into Floor Jansen.
 Even if someone’s pitch has been altered, you can tell if their original vocals were any good based on whether the other fundamentals of singing are there.
 Is their breath control good?
 Does their voice have power where it needs it?
 Are they smart with their vowel manipulation?
 And so on.
 If they’ve mastered all these things, then we can be reasonably certain the pitch alteration was either a stylistic choice, or just a producer being too lazy to disable it.

-To be clear, I strongly dislike pitch alteration overall.
-Any good singer will, whether consciously or not, intentionally go flat or sharp for emotional effect, and pitch alteration therefore removes emotion from singing.
+To be clear, I despise pitch alteration.
 I especially hate to hear it applied after-the-fact to live performances – the whole point of live performances is supposed to be that they’re raw and unfiltered!
-I will never warm to it as a whole, and I think its existence has done overall far more harm than good to popular music.
+I will never warm to it as anything other than an occasional stylistic flavor, and I think its existence has done overall far more harm than good to popular music.
 However, many of its harshest critics frequently overhype its power.
 Bad singing is bad singing, whether its pitch has been altered or not.

 Tallahassee, FL